nkhine/iTools-Documentation/ikaaro/users.rst

 Tracker
 -------

-The issue tracker is a useful tool for project management (see figure).
+The issue tracker is an useful tool for project management (see figure).

 .. figure:: figures/tracker.*
    :align: center